hawlader-imtiaz/License-Plate-Extraction-Using-YOLOv10-with-custom-Dataset/README.md

-# License Plate Extraction with YOLOv10 and PaddleOCR & Save Data to SQL Database
+Real Time License-Plate-Extraction-using-YOLOv10-from Video using PaddleOCR & Save Data to SQL Database

 ## How to run: